Yami1106/Fire-Prediction-using-colour/README.md

 1. The system continuously monitors color sensor readings and analyzes them using a custom neural network model.
 2. Simultaneously, the MQ-2 gas sensor detects flammable gases/smoke.
 3. Under normal circumstances, the LCD screen displays temperature and humidity.
-4. If the fire detection probability exceeds 90% or the gas concentration exceeds 400 ppm, the system triggers immediate alerts.
+4. If the fire Prediction probability exceeds 90% or the gas concentration exceeds 400 ppm, the system triggers immediate alerts.
 5. An audible buzzer sounds, and a clear message indicating the threat is displayed on the LCD screen.